353words/stocks/README.md

 author = "mikit"
 +++

-You'd like to visualize some stock data.
-Looking at the Go ecosystem, you see very little in charting, [gonum](https://github.com/gonum/plot) has some plotting capabilities, but it generates static charts.
-It's 2022 and you'd like interactive features such as zooming, panning and more.
-Looking at the HTML landscape, you see many more options and decide to take this path.
+You'd like to visualize some stock data using Go,  but after looking at the Go ecosystem you see very little in charting.
+You find [gonum](https://github.com/gonum/plot), which has some plotting capabilities, but it generates static charts.
+It's 2022, and you'd like to have interactive features such as zooming, panning, and more.
+You turn to the HTML landscape, and see many more options and decide to take this path.
 After a short survey, you decide to use [plotly](https://plotly.com/javascript/).

-To get stock information, you'll use [Yahoo! finance](https://plotly.com/javascript/) that lets you download CSV with historical information.
+To get actual stock information, you'll use [Yahoo! finance](https://plotly.com/javascript/) that lets you download a CSV file with historical information.

 **Listing 1: Example CSV**
 ```
 Date,Open,High,Low,Close,Adj Close,Volume
 2021-01-04,222.529999,223.000000,214.809998,217.690002,215.880432,37130100